dy/emmy/README.md

 ## Emitter

 To use Emmy as EventEmitter, just `require('emmy')`.
-Thought it is recommended to use [native Emitter](https://npmjs.org/package/events), as a more widespread solution.
+Thought it is recommended to use [native Emitter](https://npmjs.org/package/events), as a more conventional solution.

 # API